lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 Such an  EnergyPlus model could be exported as an FMU with one input and one output.
-The input of the FMU will write to the heating/cooling schedule, whereas the output of the FMU will read the room dry-bulb temperature.
+The input of the FMU will write to the heating/cooling time schedule, whereas the output of the FMU will read the room dry-bulb temperature.

 The Energyplus model needs to contain the following three items: